thuml/Transfer-Learning-Library/projects/dst/README.md

 **Note**

-Overall, our implementation shows better performance.
 There are two main differences between the implementation and our paper.

 - For nonlinear worst head $h_{\text{worst}}$, we use a 3 layer MLP with BatchNorm layers and find it helps stabilize adversarial process.